Greenere/greenpage/README.md

 ## How to add a new domain

-Adding a domain is no longer scattered across multiple unrelated files, but it is not data-only yet.
-The main registration point is [`src/configs/domains.ts`](./src/configs/domains.ts).
+The recommended path is the `New Domain` flow in the node editor.
+If you want to work manually, the main registration point is still [`src/configs/domains.ts`](./src/configs/domains.ts).

 ### 1. Add the domain to `domains.ts`